 ABSTRACT

 R&D efficiency has gained great attention in regional innovation.
 This study examines the R&D efficiency patterns of Korean regions for 2005–2009 from static and dynamic perspectives.
 This study employs data envelopment analysis to identify the regions’ R&D performances relative to the best practices from the static perspective, and the Malmquist Productivity Index to evaluate their dynamic changes within a given timeframe.
 The results classify Korean regions into the deteriorating, lagging, and improving groups and indicate that most regions suffer from declining R&D productivity over time because of the inability of catching up with the best practices.
+To improve the catch-up effect, this study suggests (1) implementing exploitative strategies including direct technical imports and complementary R&D, (2) growing the number of government research institutes on a regional scale, and (3) increasing the ratio of industrial R&D organisations relative to industrial R&D expenditures are recommended.

 Keywords: regional R&D efficiency, Korea, Data Envelopment Analysis, Malmquist Productivity Index